1099 Contractor: Everything You Need to Know

 Backup withholding is required for non-employees, which include independent contractors.
 The employer may not withhold income taxes from a non-employee unless the contractors’ taxpayer ID number is unable to be verified.

 If you need help learning more about 1099 contractors, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.